Chart Color Schemes

 Balga - Mirrabooka is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Balga-Mirrabooka is one of the most culturally diverse areas in Australia, with 54.3% of its population speaking a language other than English at home as of 2016 Census data.
-Furthermore, 52.4% of the population was born overseas during this period.
-Christianity is the dominant religion in Balga-Mirrabooka, comprising 43.2% of people.
+Balga-Mirrabooka is among the most culturally diverse areas in Australia, with 54.3% of its population speaking a language other than English at home (Australian Bureau of Statistics, Census of Population and Housing, 2016).
+Furthermore, 52.4% of Balga-Mirrabooka's residents were born overseas (ibid.).
+Christianity is the predominant religion in Balga-Mirrabooka, comprising 43.2% of its population (ibid.).

 Frequently Asked Questions - Diversity